KAUST Research Conference Digital Health 2020

 I strongly believe that the proposed Conference will provide a unique platform

 for active exchange of ideas and experiences between researchers in the domain,

 medical practitioners and other stakeholders in the public health domain.

-behalf of the Organizing and Program Committees, we would like to welcome all
+behalf of the Organizing and Program Committees, I would like to welcome all

 of the participants.
-As always, we look forward to a productive exchange of
+As always, I look forward to a productive exchange of

 ideas and hope that you will enjoy your stay at KAUST and Saudi Arabia.

-Takashi Gojobori, Associate CBRC Director and Conference Co-Chair
+Takashi Gojobori, Acting CBRC Director and Conference Chair